roberthopman/roberthopman.github.io/_posts/2023-08-01-enter-debugging-session-when-tests-fails.md

 **Note:** halting execution to enter debug mode may not be desired or even possible in a production environment, especially in continuous integration or other automated environments.

+### Addendum I: Evidence-based decision making

-Besides the above, and more relevant, you want to be enabled to log:
+Besides the above, and more relevant, you want to be enabled to see what is actually happening.
+During interactions with the system (either via human or machine) that can be done with:
 - Database transactions
 - Browser events

-## Database transactions

-In `application_record.rb`:
+For database transactions, in `application_record.rb`:
 ```
   before_save :log_info, if: :testing_environment?